CNES/pepsal/README.md

 To get these packages, add this repository to the APT sources list:

-On Ubuntu 14.04 LTS or lower

-> echo "deb http://packages.net4sat.org/opensand trusty stable" | sudo tee /etc/apt/sources.list.d/opensand.list

 On Ubuntu 16.04 LTS or upper

-> echo "deb http://packages.net4sat.org/opensand xenial stable" | sudo tee /etc/apt/sources.list.d/opensand.list
+> echo "deb https://raw.githubusercontent.com/CNES/net4sat-packages/master/ focal stable" | sudo tee /etc/apt/sources.list.d/raw_githubusercontent_com_CNES_net4sat_packages_master.list

 Update the apt cache after adding the new repository, and install the pepsal package: